ItachiEU/competitive/README.md

 # Competitive Programming

-My implementation of some of most commonly used algorithms
+My implementation of some of the most commonly used algorithms